ZENZO-Ecosystem/ZENZO-Core-Archive/README.md

-ZENZO(ZNZ) is an open-source digital currency based on Bitcoin's blockchain technology, Dash’s Masternodes, PIVX’s Zerocoin Protocol and general Codebase.
+ZENZO(ZNZ) is an open-source digital currency based on Bitcoin's blockchain technology, Dash’s Masternodes and PIVX’s general Codebase.
 Each of these elements was combined to create a powerful and innovative technology.
 ZENZO is also powered by Blackcoin Proof-of-Stake 3.0 and Bitcoin Core 0.10x code base, using Xevan hashing algorithm with a block time of just 60 seconds.